MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 - MA to attempt to `ninja` install DPDK.
 - MA to clone all git repositories associated with this project to GitHub.
 Whether they should be pushed specifically to the Pytilia company GitHub is yet to be determined.
 - MA to install CheriBSD 22.12.
 All data on the Morello board should be backed up beforehand.
 When installing CheriBSD, screenshots should be taken for documentation purposes.

+### Tuesday 14<sup>th</sup>:
+Progress:
+- MA added functionality to the graphing script to output the adjusted packet processing latencies to a CSV file.
+- MA attempted to build DPDK 22.11.1.
+This was unsuccessful, and the work was determined to have been more substantial than time would allow for.
+- MA began refactoring the commits of his fork of DPDK 20.11.1.

+To do:
+- MA to finish refactoring the commits of DPDK 20.11.1.

+### Friday 17<sup>th</sup>:
+Progress:
+- NC shared a ported version of DPDK 22.11.1 on GitHub with MA.
+The packet processing application did not work with this port of DPDK due to missing imports.
+This may be revisited if time permits.
+- MA completed refactoring the commits of DPDK 20.11.1.
+- MA `ninja` installed DPDK.
+This completed successfully, but the DPDK imports were not found when attempting to build `cheri_networking` separately from DPDK.
+This does not have any substantial impact on the project.
+- MA backed up all files from the Morello board to his MacBook.
+- MA flashed a USB flash drive with CheriBSD 22.12.
+- MA began work on the DSbD final report, due Friday 24<sup>th</sup> February.
+- MA imported the repositories from GitLab to GitHub.
+The repositories are currently public on the personal GitHub account of MA.
+  - Initially, GitHub Importer was used, but this did not work with private GitLab repositories.
+Instead, the remote was updated from the command line.
+  - Some packet streams were above 100 MB in size which GitHub did not accept.
+Therefore, commits had to be refactored to exclude the packet streams.

+To do:
+- MA to update git submodule links to use GitHub repositories instead of GitLab.
+- MA to create videos/screen captures demonstrating the final version of the packet processing application.
+These videos must be uploaded online.
+Links to these videos are required for the DSbD final report.
+- MA to create and upload documentation which contains the results of the project.
+Link(s) to this documentation is required for the DSbD final report.
+- MA, TS, and NS to complete the remainder of the questions on the DSbD final report.